Scrap Wood Hearts

 Donna – thanks so much.
 Have a great weekend.

-15. Create With Joy says
+15. Create With Joy Avatar

 Regina your project is beautiful – I prefer the softer vintage colors too!
 CONGRATS for being one of our Featured Friends of the Week at Friendship Friday at Create With Joy! 🙂